iter8-tools/iter8/README.md

 ## Overview

-> Iter8 enables DevOps/MLOps/SRE teams to validate and safely release new versions of cloud native apps.
+> Iter8 enables DevOps/MLOps/SRE teams to validate and safely rollout the best versions of their apps.

 > Use Iter8 to easily implement SLO validation, A/B(/n) testing with business metrics, chaos injection, dark launch, canaries, and progressive rollouts.